Sunday 31 May 2015

 Before starting this site, there were few adventure games that I hadn't at least heard of before.
 It's a genre that's very dear to my heart so it was a great surprise to find Tequila & Boom Boom whilst browsing the web.

 For some reason, The Neverhood characters were much more popular in Japan.
-So much so that the original game received a PlayStation port only in that country.
-In 1999 they also got a fourth title in the series - the budget title known as Klayman: Gun Hockey....
+So much so that the original point-n-click adventure received a PlayStation port only in that country.
+In 1999 they also got their own fourth game in the series - the budget title known as Klayman: Gun Hockey....

 Despite only selling around 50,000 retail copies, The Neverhood did gain some popularity due to it being a pack-in title on some PCs.
 In 1998 a sequel named Skullmonkeys was released but was a drastic departure from the original point-and-click adventure.
 This was to be a PlayStation exclusive platform game.